Cantorstaub/Scalable-Markov-Chains/README.md

 ## References

-[[1]](#_ftnref1) Shannon, Claude E. (1948): ‚A Mathematical Theory of Communication‘.
-In: _Bell System Technical Journal_ 27/3, pp. 379–423.
-For the output of Shannon’s Markov chains program, compare p.
+[[1]](#_ftnref1) You can compare the output of your program with the historical one from Shannon in: Shannon, Claude E. (1948): ‚A Mathematical Theory of Communication‘.
+In: _Bell System Technical Journal_ 27/3, pp. 379–423, here: p.
 388. This is only the first part of this paper.
 The second part was published in the October issue of the same journal on pages 623–656.
-For a German version, compare Shannon, Claude E. (2000): _Ein/Aus.
+For the German version of Shannon’s paper, see: Shannon, Claude E. (2000): _Ein/Aus.
 Ausgewählte Schriften zur Kommunikation- und Nachrichtentheorie_.
 Edited by Kittler, Friedrich A./Berz, Peter/Hauptmann, David/Roch, Axel.
 Berlin: Brinkmann und Bose, p.
 20.

 [[2]](#_ftnref2) Kittler, Friedrich A. (1993): ‚Die Welt des Symbolischen - eine Welt der Maschine‘.
 In: _Draculas Vermächtnis.
 Technische Schriften_.
 1. Auflage.
 Leipzig: Reclam, pp. 58–80, here: p.
 73